 - Try softer, moist foods like soups, smoothies and pureed foods that are easier to chew and swallow.

-- Sit down to eat and do not eat while you're on the move.
+- Sit down to eat and do not eat while you’re moving.

 - Try not to talk while you are eating.